datumbox/VernamVeil/README.md

 ### ⚡ Fast Vectorised `fx` Functions

 If you want to use fast vectorised key stream functions, install with both `numpy` and `cffi` enabled.
-The included `nphash` C module provides high-performance BLAKE2b, BLAKE3 and SHA-256 keyed hash implementations for NumPy arrays, which are automatically used by `generate_default_fx(vectorise=True)` when available.
-If not present, a slower pure NumPy fallback is used.
+The included `nphash` C module provides high-performance BLAKE2b, BLAKE3, and SHA-256 keyed hash implementations for NumPy arrays, which are automatically used by `generate_default_fx(vectorise=True)` when available.
+BLAKE3 is only available via the C extension and is hardware-accelerated for maximum speed.
+If the extension is not present, a slower pure NumPy fallback is used (excluding BLAKE3).

 **To use the C extension you must build it from source.** For more details, see [`nphash/README.md`](nphash/README.md).